viant/mcp-protocol/README.md

 }
 ```

-### Creating Custom Implementers
+### Creating Custom Implementer

-You can create custom implementers to extend the default behavior:
+You can create custom implementer to extend the default behavior:

 ```go
 package myimpl